-Nepal and Bhutan Tour is a combination of two gorgeous Himalayan Kingdoms in one magical excursion.
+Nepal and Bhutan Tour packages is a combination of two gorgeous Himalayan Kingdoms in one magical excursion.
 This 6 days package is a specially prepared itinerary for the travel enthusiasts with less time but immense concern in the heritage attractions.
 Visit the serene and religious lands, and fulfill your desire of having a cultural insight into Nepal and Bhutan without much effort.
 With sightseeing of UNESCO heritage sites in Kathmandu valley and one night stay in Nagarkot, this tour proceeds to visit the best ancient treasures of Paro, Thimphu and Punakha in Bhutan.

 Nepal Bhutan Tour Package 6 days is an opportunity to learn about both nations' rich histories and gems.
 The tour mainly involves flights, sightseeing, scenic drives, and short hikes to Nepal and Bhutan's famous tourist attractions.
 From the vibrancy of prayer flags in Nepal to the traditional Bhutanese dress, these fascinating lands do not fail to captivate.
 Immersing in Nepal and Bhutan’s attractive riches is sure to bring you peace and lessen your stress.